Static Routing Configuration Guide with Examples

 Verifying static routing

-On Router0, we configured two routes for network 30.0.0.0/8.
-These routes are via Router1 and via Router2.
-We set the first route (via-Router1) as the main route and the second route as the backup route.
-We can verify this configuration in two ways.
+On Router0, you configured two routes for network 30.0.0.0/8: one via Router1 and another via Router2.
+The first route (via Router1) serves as the primary, while the second serves as the backup.
+You can verify this configuration using two methods.

-By sending ping requests to a PC of network 30.0.0.0/8 and tracing the path they take to reach the network 30.0.0.0/8.
-For this, you can use 'tracert' command on a PC of network 10.0.0.0/8.
-The 'tracert' command sends ping requests to the destination host and tracks the path they take to reach the destination.
+Send ping requests to a PC on network 30.0.0.0/8 and trace the path taken to reach that network.
+The 'tracert' command, executed on a PC in network 10.0.0.0/8, sends ping requests to the destination host and records the route taken to reach it.

-To simulate the failure of the main route, you can delete the link between Router0 and Router1.
-After deleting the link, do the same testing again for the network 30.0.0.0/8.
+To simulate the failure of the main route, delete the link between Router0 and Router1.
+After removing the link, repeat the testing for network 30.0.0.0/8.

-The following link provides the configured packet tracer lab of the above example.
+The following link provides this lab with the above configuration.

 Deleting a static route

-To delete a static route, use the following steps.
+To delete a static route, follow these steps.

 - Use the 'show ip route static' command to print all static routes.